 What Impacts a Disposal?

-Use!
-If you use your disposal less than others you may realize that yours has lasted longer than normal.
-This isn’t uncommon, if you use your disposal more, you’re going to wear it down more.
-Another contribute-r to this would be what exactly you are putting down at your disposal.
+Use greatly impacts the lifespan of a garbage disposal.
+If you use your disposal less than others, then you may realize that yours has lasted longer than normal.
+If you use your disposal more, you are going to wear it down more.
+Another contributor to this would be what exactly you are putting down at your disposal.

 Signs of a Deteriorating Disposal

-Slowing Down: If you turn on your disposal, and its system doesn’t seem to be moving as fast as normal, that could also be a sign of a deteriorating disposal.
-When the machine begins to get old it may not work as fast or as well, and may be an indication of either something clogging it, or a need for a new one!
+The second sign of deteriorating disposal is slower performance.
+If you turn on your disposal and its system does not seem to be moving as fast as normal, that is a clear sign the disposal needs to be replaced.
+When the machine begins to get old, it may not work as well, and it may be an indication of either something clogging it, or there is a need for a new one.

-15 Disposals, and Their Lifespan
+15 Disposals and Their Lifespan

-- InSinkErator Essential XTR 3/4 HP Garbage Disposer: This disposal is top of its class for 2021 and has a 6-year guaranteed warranty, though most report it lasts anywhere between 8 to 10 years
+- InSinkErator Essential XTR 3/4 HP Garbage Disposer: This disposal is top of its class for 2021 and has a 6-year guaranteed warranty, though most report it lasts anywhere between 8 to 10 years.

-- InSinkErator Evolution 3/4 HP Household Garbage Disposal: This disposal is quiet, however, a bit on the larger side.
-It has a guaranteed 5-year warranty though can last longer according to reviews.
+- InSinkErator Evolution 3/4 HP Household Garbage Disposal: This disposal is quiet, however, it is quite large.
+It has a guaranteed 5-year warranty but is long-lasting according to reviews.

 - KitchenAid KCDI075B: The KitchenAid is a household name and there’s a reason why.
 It has a 5-year warranty and glowing reviews from those who have it.

-- InSinkErator Garbage Disposal with Power Cord: This particular disposal comes with its own power cord which is uncommon among disposals and even comes with a 6-year warranty
+- InSinkErator Garbage Disposal with Power Cord: This particular disposal comes with its own power cord which is uncommon among disposals and even comes with a 6-year warranty.